The master does it - finally

 Andrew Strauss was brilliant with his two centuries, and appeared to have taken the game completely away from India in the company of Collingwood in the second innings.
 But England's refusal to attack let their opponents claw back after lunch on the fourth day, and then Sehwag upset all their calculations with his brilliant counter attack.

-spot in both forms of the game.
+India is showing the world that it is now ready to challenge for the top spot in both forms of the game.
 They are getting accustomed to winning from tough positions.
 And once they succeed in that elusive search for a quality allrounder, India will really dominate.

 However, one question keeps gnawing at the back of every cricket lover's mind; When the legend that is Sachin Tendulkar decides to retire (as he must, eventually), will Indian cricket ever be the same again?